Alim501/PlanerAi/README.md

 - ai communication
 - exception handler
 - User info problem: JWT token contain only email and there is no GetByEmail endpoint:
-1. Put userId in jwt
+1. ✅ Put userId in jwt
 2. Refactor getById to getByEmail
 3. Make auth fucnctions to return userId
+4. ✅Added method to get current user details http://localhost:8080/api/users/me and 2 other in UserController
-- Add .env support without using IntelejIdea ( for now application.propertios is hardcoded)
+- (works) Add .env support without using IntelejIdea ( for now application.propertios is hardcoded)
 - Put Front_URL (localhost:4200) in .env (for now hardcode in SecurityConfig)
 - ?
 Possible troubles with versions
 - Dynamic subjects added by moderator/admin